Top 7 Mistakes You Make on Your First Feature

 Director / Writer / Producer

-You know how Eminem is a self proclaimed Rap God?
+You know how Eminem is the Rap God?
 Well up North there in Canada, Curt's referred to as Toronto's "Film God."
 Studying mathematics and physics, his switch to filmmaking has given him a unique eye where he sees how things are traditionally done in the industry and goes "Um..
 WTF."
-With a focus on results, and not just "festivals", Curt has taken cues from the startup world as well as deep psychology to help other independent filmmakers get to what levels of success they define.
+With a focus on results, and not just "festivals", Curt has taken cues from the startup world as well as deep psychology to help other independent filmmakers get connected, get funded, and make money with their films.